rkretsch/RNA_cryoEM_protocols/_sources/pcr_assembly.md

 14. Once bands are sufficiently discernable, stop the run, take the gel from the buffer and image it on a UV-transilluminator using the UV (SYBR) setting.

 :::

-:::{dropdown} {material-regular}`format_list_numbered`  5. dsDNA column purification
+::::{dropdown} {material-regular}`format_list_numbered`  5. dsDNA column purification

 :::{warning}
 If DNA gel reveals multiple bands, excise the band of interest and use the Qiagen QiaQuick Gel Extraction Kit to gel-purify the 	band before IVT.
 :::

 If you have multiple tubes of the same sample you can mix these all together first.
 If you may have more than 10µg of DNA, split the sample into multiple columns.

 _Bind DNA to the membrane:_